 Treatment: It usually takes between four and six weeks to recover naturally from the immediate injury but sometimes the joints and ligaments of the foot don’t fully heal.
 This can cause problems to recur in the ankle or other areas to be put under strain such as the knee, hip and even the joints in the lower back.
 The ankle, or other joints in the foot, may remain restricted, or the ligaments may not repair satisfactorily on their own.
 Because the injury may have healed poorly in this way, it is common to roll the ankle and sprain it again after the initial injury.

-Dr Nina talks about the importance of healthy ankle and feet joints and his personal experiences:
+Our Chiropractor talks about the importance of healthy ankle and feet joints and thier personal experiences:

 “Because of the extremely important function of the foot and ankle joints as a Chiropractor I take into account the full impact on the body problems in the lower leg might have.
 This includes the knee, hip and joints in the low back.
 I aim to speed up the natural healing process and through various techniques promote the body to heal naturally and in the strongest way possible so the problem does not recur.
 I personally suffered with Achilles tendonitis for a long time and it was getting to the point where I was in pain and having trouble walking.
 I saw my chiropractor eventually and she was brilliant.
 She adjusted the locked joints in my feet, stretched out the muscles in my legs and gave me effective exercises to relieve the tension in my muscles.
 It was no quick fix and took dedication from my chiropractor and myself but I am now pain free and even back running and competing in sports again.”